meysam-motaharfar/World-Weather-Dashboard/README.md

 # Key Features

+Here are the key features of the dashboard:

 * Climate Analysis – Study long-term climate trends and seasonal variations in different regions.
 * Environmental Impact – Analyze air quality metrics and their correlation with weather parameters.
 * Tourism Planning – Identify optimal travel periods based on historical weather conditions.